ECHO: Efficient Chest X-ray Report Generation with One-step Block Diffusion: Experiments

 \subsection{Comparison with State-of-the-art Methods}

 In Table~\ref{tab:performance_comparison}, to evaluate the effectiveness of \ours, we compare it against three categories of state-of-the-art models: (1) General-purpose proprietary models, including Gemini3-Pro~\cite{deepmind_gemini3pro_modelcard_2025} and Qwen3VL-Max~\cite{bai2025qwen3}.
 (2) Autoregressive (AR) medical VLMs, such as LLaVA-Med v1.5-7B~\cite{li2023llava}, Lingshu-7B/32B~\cite{xu2025lingshu}, MedGemma-27B~\cite{sellergren2025medgemma}, and Hulu-Med-7B/32B~\cite{jiang2025hulu}.
 (3) Diffusion-based medical models, including LLaDA-MedV-8B~\cite{dong2025llada} and several distilled variants ~\cite{liang2026cd4lm,qian2026d3llm,zhang2026t3d,chen2025dparallel}.
-These variants share the same base model \base and distillation data, but with different distillation targets.
+These variants share the same base model \baseblkeight and distillation data, but with different distillation targets.

 \textbf{Overall Performance.} \ours consistently achieves superior performance compared to both general and specialized models.
 Notably, it significantly outperforms larger medical VLMs like MedGemma-27B, ranging from 17\% to 40\% in CFM.
-Even when compared to the most powerful models like Gemini3-Pro and Qwen3VL-Max, \ours maintains a clear advantage in all medical clinical metrics. \\ \textbf{Efficiency of Distillation.} To further differentiate distillation strategies, we compare all methods under the challenging block size $L=8$ configuration.
-As shown in Tab.~\ref{tab:performance_comparison}, \oursblkeight achieves an $8\times$ decoding speedup with at most 2--5\% quality degradation relative to \base across all metrics.
-In contrast, the closest quality-preserving competitor T3D incurs a comparable quality drop yet delivers only a $2\times$ speedup, and speed-comparable methods such as dParallel lose 18--32\% in clinical fidelity metrics at a $4.4\times$ speedup. \oursblkfour further demonstrates that at a $4\times$ speedup, quality degradation can be reduced to within 1.25\% on average, confirming that DCD consistently achieves a more favorable quality--speed trade-off than existing distillation methods.
+Even when compared to the most powerful models like Gemini3-Pro and Qwen3VL-Max, \ours maintains a clear advantage in all medical clinical metrics. \\ \textbf{Efficiency of Distillation.} Since all diffusion-based methods compared here are ultimately derived from \ar, the percentage drops in Tab.~\ref{tab:performance_comparison} are reported relative to \ar, providing a unified basis for comparing distillation efficiency across methods and block size configurations.
+As shown in the table, \oursblkeight achieves an $8\times$ theoretical speedup over the AR baseline while incurring only 3--7\% quality degradation across all metrics.
+By contrast, T3D delivers only a $2\times$ theoretical speedup yet still incurs a 3--11\% quality drop, and dParallel achieves a $4.4\times$ speedup at the cost of 18--33\% degradation in clinical fidelity metrics. \oursblkfour further provides a more conservative working point, where a $4\times$ theoretical speedup reduces clinical fidelity degradation to within 3\% on average.
+Taken together, these results confirm that DCD achieves a consistently superior quality-speed trade-off across both block size configurations and against all existing distillation methods.